New Grading Model Overview- Updated

 Class-specific tier · 30% of overall grade · The signature assessment

 This is the heart of the new model.
-Once a week you sit down with your teacher and show what you actually learned.
+Each section you sit down with your teacher in a scheduled meeting and show what you actually learned.
 No AI tool can do this for you.
-No script can replace real understanding.
-This is where genuine learning proves itself.

-"Think of it like a thesis defense — but at a middle school or high school level.
+"Think of it like a thesis defense at a high school level.
 Your teacher is asking: do you actually know this?
 Can you prove it?"

 What this looks like in practice

-Before your meeting, you choose a selection of completed work — assignments, notes, projects, or your own independent research — and bring it to the meeting to walk your teacher through.
+Before your meeting, you choose completed work — assignments, notes, or projects — and bring it to present to your teacher.
 Your teacher may ask you to explain concepts, solve problems in real time, translate a sentence, discuss a theme in a book, or defend an argument you made in a paper.

 [H]